 Available fellowships are listed, below:

-- the EPSRC fellowships can be held as 3 year postdoctoral grants, or 5 year early career positions (see below)
+- the EPSRC fellowships can be held as 3 year postdoctoral grants (special areas only), or 5 year early career positions (see below)

 - the Stephen Hawking Fellowships for theoretical physicists